eoyilmaz/stalker/docs/source/design.rst

 A Task relates to a work, a work is a quantity of time spend or going to be spend for that specific task.
 The time spend on the course of completion of a Task can be recorded with :class:`~stalker.models.task.TimeLog`\ s.
-TimeLogs shows the time of an artist is booked for a certain Task.
-It can be showing a past work or a future work.
-So it holds information about how much time has been spent to complete a Task.
+TimeLogs shows the time of an artist has spent for a certain Task.
+So it holds information about how much **effort** has been spent to complete a Task.

-At the end of the work a **User** creates **Versions** for a task.
-Versions are list of files showing the different incarnations or the progress of a subject in the fileserver or in Stalkers term the **Repository**.
+During the completion of the Task or at the end of the work a **User** creates :class:`~stalker.models.version.Versions` for that particular Task.
+Versions are the different incarnations or the progress of the resultant product, and it is connected to files in the fileserver or in Stalkers term the :class:`~stalker.models.repository.Repository`.

-All the names those shown in bold fonts are a class in SOM. and there are a series of other classes to accommodate the needs of a studio.
+All the names those shown in bold fonts are a class in SOM. and there are a series of other classes to accommodate the needs of a :class:`~stalker.models.studio.Studio`.

 The inheritance diagram of the classes in the SOM is shown below: